Joe-Dracup/joe-dracup.github.io/content/blog/exceptions.md

 }
 ```

-In the first typescript example above the function will do nothing if the item provided to it has no value, this is not immediatley obvious to any calling code and could be hard to debug.
+In the first typescript example above the function will do nothing if the item provided to it has no value, this is not immediately obvious to any calling code and could be hard to debug.

-In the second example it is immediatley obvious that this has been called with the wrong values when the calling function propagates the error up the call stack.
+In the second example it is immediately obvious that this has been called with the wrong values when the calling function propagates the error up the call stack.

 For this reason you should not try and handle boneheaded exceptions with catch blocks.
 These should be allowed to fail so that the bug they are preventing can be fixed early before this reaches production.